ashleychontos/pySYD/docs/index.rst

 `a public repository on GitHub<https://github.com/ashleychontos/pySYD>`_ -- we especially welcome and *encourage* any new contributions to help make ``pySYD`` better!
 Please see our `community guidelines<https://github.com/ashleychontos/pySYD/CONTRIBUTING.md>`_ to find out how you can help.
+No contribution is too small!

 Contributors